iams3cond/misc/assignments/assignment3/handout.md

 implementation must begin with the line: `template <class T> /* normal method declaration goes here */`.
 This applies to constructors, destructors, etc as well.

-make a note about implementing template methods and compiling (.h includes the cpp, so compile .hs that contain template classes), other classes as normal.